Portrait of a Young Man with a Golden Chain: Accreditation

 The first registration documenting the work and the authorship of Rembrandt dates back to the 17th century.
 The portrait in São Paulo Museum of Art was reproduced in a work by Ferdinand Bol, a direct student of Rembrandt.
 At least three eighteenth century prints of the work were also produced: one from Pieter van Bleek, another from Murray and a third from Johann Georg Hertel II.
 All three bear the inscription "Rembrandt pinxit" ("Rembrandt painted it").
 In the historiography, the portrait appears in biographies, compilations and catalogues of Rembrandt paintings since at least 1822.
 There are many references to the canvas as being one of the painter's masterpieces (John Smith, 1836; Carel Vosmaer, 1877, amongst others), also it is certified by a considerable number of old copies and depictions produced by other renowned artists such as William Hogarth.

-In 1968, Gerson noted that the accreditation to Rembrandt "is not totally convincing” and in 1983 Sumovsky put forward the name Govaert Flinck as a possible painter of the portrait.
+In 1968, Gerson noted that the accreditation to Rembrandt "is not totally convincing” and in 1983 Werner Sumowsky put forward the name Govaert Flinck as a possible painter of the portrait.
 But it was only in 1989 that an opinion contradictory to the traditional accreditation was formed.
 In that year, the work was analysed by a member of the Rembrandt Research Project, a committee of specialists based in the Netherlands, to determine the authenticity of all the known paintings of Rembrandt.
-The Commission's judgement was to deny the accreditation to the Dutch master, attributing the work instead to the “Rembrandt circle”.
+The commission's judgement was to deny the accreditation to the Dutch master, attributing the work instead to the “Rembrandt circle”.